uribench/handbook-workshop/Guides/About/Exercise_3.md

 differences between them in the context of the Handbook.

-## Step 3: Create a Directory for Your Guides
+## Step 3: Create a Directory for your Guides

 Select a unique name for the directory that will host your guides.
 Use 'Title Case' with spaces ("Humanized").
 For instance, `Guides by <unique-name>`.